developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 	        context.this.sendBroadcast(i);
 	}

-###COMMENTS
+### COMMENTS
-This Data Capture API intent will allow the scanner plug-in for the current Profile to be enabled or disabled.
-For example, let’s say that activity A launches and uses the Data Capture API intent to switch to ProfileA in which the scanner plug-in is enabled, then at some point it uses the Data Capture API to disable the scanner plug-in.
+This intent enables or disables the scanner plug-in for the currently enabled Profile.
+For example, let's say that activity A launches and uses the Data Capture API intent to switch to ProfileA in which the scanner plug-in is enabled, then at some point it uses the Data Capture API to disable the scanner plug-in.
 Activity B is launched.
 In DataWedge, ProfileB is associated with activity B. DataWedge switches to ProfileB.
-When activity A comes back to the foreground, in the onResume method, activity A will need to use the Data Capture API intent to switch back to ProfileA, then use the Data Capture API intent again to disable the scanner plug-in, to return back to the state it was in.
+When activity A comes back to the foreground, in the `onResume` method, activity A must use the Data Capture API intent to switch back to ProfileA, then use the Data Capture API intent again to disable the scanner plug-in, to return back to the state it was in.

-###NOTE
+### NOTE
-The above assumes that ProfileA is not associated with any applications/activities, therefore when focus switches back to activity A, DataWedge will not automatically switch to ProfileA therefore activity A must switch back to ProfileA in its onResume method.
+The above assumes that ProfileA is not associated with any applications/activities, therefore when focus switches back to activity A, DataWedge will not automatically switch to ProfileA, and therefore activity A must switch back to ProfileA in its `onResume` method.

-Because DataWedge will automatically switch Profile when an activity is paused, it is recommended that this API function be called from the onResume method of the activity.
+Because DataWedge will automatically switch Profile when an activity is paused, it is recommended that this API function be called from the `onResume` method of the activity.

 ------

 ## EnumerateScanners

-The enumerateScanners API command can be used to get a list of scanners available on the device.
+Used to get the list of scanners available on the device.

 ###FUNCTION PROTOTYPE

 	Intent i = new Intent();
 	i.setAction("com.symbol.datawedge.api.ACTION_ENUMERATESCANNERS");

-###PARAMETERS
+### PARAMETERS
 **ACTION**: String "com.symbol.datawedge.api.ACTION_ENUMERATESCANNERS"

-###RETURN VALUES
+### RETURN VALUES
-The enumerated list of scanners will be returned via a broadcast Intent.
-The broadcast Intent action is "com.symbol.datawedge.api.ACTION_ENUMERATEDSCANNERLIST" and the list of scanners is returned as a string array (see the example below).
+The enumerated list of scanners is returned via the broadcast intent `com.symbol.datawedge.api.ACTION_ENUMERATEDSCANNERLIST`.
+The list of scanners is returned as a string array (see example below).

-Error and debug messages will be logged to the Android logging system which then can be viewed and filtered by the logcat command.
-You can use logcat from an ADB shell to view the log messages, e.g.
+Error and debug messages are logged to the Android logging system, which can be viewed and filtered by the logcat command.
+Use logcat from an ADB shell to view the log messages:

+	:::term
 	$ adb logcat -s DWAPI

-Error messages will be logged for invalid actions and parameters.
+Error messages are logged for invalid actions and parameters.

-###EXAMPLE
+### EXAMPLE

-	// first send the intent to enumerate the available scanners on the device
+	// First send the intent to enumerate the available scanners on the device

-	// define action string
+	// define action string:
 	String enumerateScanners = "com.symbol.datawedge.api.ACTION_ENUMERATESCANNERS";

-	// create the intent
+	// create the intent:
 	Intent i = new Intent();

-	// set the action to perform
+	// set the action to perform:
 	i.setAction(enumerateScanners);

-	// send the intent to DataWedge
+	// send the intent to DataWedge:
 	context.this.sendBroadcast(i);

-	// now we need to be able to receive the enumerate list of available scanners String enumeratedList = "com.symbol.datawedge.api.ACTION_ENUMERATEDSCANNERLIST";
+	// enable the app to receive the enumerated list of available scanners:
+	String enumeratedList = "com.symbol.datawedge.api.ACTION_ENUMERATEDSCANNERLIST";
 	String KEY_ENUMERATEDSCANNERLIST = "DataWedgeAPI_KEY_ENUMERATEDSCANNERLIST";

-	// Create a filter for the broadcast intent IntentFilter filter = new IntentFilter();
+	// create a filter for the broadcast intent IntentFilter filter = new IntentFilter();
 	filter.addAction(enumeratedList);
 	registerReceiver(myBroadcastReceiver, filter);

-	// now we need a broadcast receiver private BroadcastReceiver myBroadcastReceiver = new BroadcastReceiver() {
+	// create a broadcast receiver
+	private BroadcastReceiver myBroadcastReceiver = new BroadcastReceiver() {
 	        @Override
 	        public void onReceive(Context context, Intent intent) {